-The SSTC offers to all students the following free resources:

-- Academic tutors for most subject areas, Writing Center support, and college success skills. - 2.
+The SSTC offers to all students the following free resources: - 1.
+Academic tutors for most subject areas, Writing Center support, and college success skills. - 2.
 Online tutoring and academic support resources. - 3.
 Professional and interpersonal communication coaching in the EPIC Labs.
 Visit the Student Success & Tutoring Center website for more information.
-To schedule tutoring appointments using TutorTrac, visit the Student Services tab in WaveNet.
+To schedule tutoring, contact the SSTC at sstc@hgtc.edu or self-schedule in the Penji iOS/Android app or at www.penjiapp.com.
 Email sstc@hgtc.edu or call SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455, or go to the Online Resource Center to access on-demand resources.

-TECH Central offers to all students the following free resources:

-1. Getting around HGTC: General information and guidance for enrollment!

-- 2. Use the Online Resource Center (ORC) including scheduled technology training, Office 365 support, password resets, and username information. - 3.
-Drop-in technology support or scheduled training in the Center or in class. - 4.
-In-person workshops, online tutorials and more services are available. - 5.
+STUDENT INFORMATION CENTER: TECH Central TECH Central offers to all students the following free resources: - 1.
+Getting around HGTC: General information and guidance for enrollment, financial aid, registration, and payment plan support! - 2.
+Use the Online Resource Center (ORC) including Office 365 support, password resets, and username information. - 3.
+In-person workshops, online tutorials and more services are available in Desire2Learn, Student Portal, Degree Works, and Office 365. - 4.
 Chat with our staff on TECH Talk, our live chat service.
 TECH Talk can be accessed on the student portal and on TECH Central's website, or by texting questions to (843) 375-8552.
 Visit the Tech Central website for more information.
 Live Chat and Center locations are posted on the website.
-Or please call (843) 349 - TECH (8324).
+Or please call (843) 349 - TECH (8324), Option #1.
 STUDENT TESTING:

-Testing in an online/hybrid course may be accomplished in a variety of ways:

-- Test administered within D2L

-- Test administered in writing on paper

-- Test administered through Publisher Platforms

-Further more tests may have time limits and/or require a proctor.

-Proctoring can be accomplished either face-to-face at an approved site or online through RPNow, our online proctoring service.
+Testing in an online/hybrid course may be accomplished in a variety of ways: - Test administered within D2L - Test administered in writing on paper - Test administered through Publisher Platforms Further more tests may have time limits and/or require a proctor.
+Proctoring can be accomplished either face-to-face at an approved site or online through our online proctoring service.
 To find out more about proctoring services, please visit the Online Testing section of the HGTC's Testing Center webpage.
 The Instructor Information Sheet will have more details on test requirements for your course.
 DISABILITY SERVICES:

 HGTC is committed to providing an accessible environment for students with disabilities.
 Inquiries may be directed to HGTC's Accessibility and Disability Service webpage.
 The Accessibility and Disability staff will review documentation of the student's disability and, in a confidential setting with the student, develop an educational accommodation plan.
 Note: It is the student's responsibility to self-identify as needing accommodations and to provide acceptable documentation.
 After a student has self-identified and submitted documentation of a disability, accommodations may be determined, accepted, and provided.

-STATEMENT OF EQUAL OPPORTUNITY/NON-DISCRIMINATION STATEMENT:

-Horry-Georgetown Technical College prohibits discrimination and harassment, including sexual harassment and abuse, on the basis of race, color, sex, national or ethnic origin, age, religion, disability, marital or family status, veteran status, political ideas, sexual orientation, gender identity, or pregnancy, childbirth, or related medical conditions, including, but not limited to, lactation in educational programs and/or activities.
+STATEMENT OF EQUAL OPPORTUNITY/NON-DISCRIMINATION STATEMENT: Horry-Georgetown Technical College prohibits discrimination and harassment, including sexual harassment and abuse, on the basis of race, color, sex, national or ethnic origin, age, religion, disability, marital or family status, veteran status, political ideas, sexual orientation, gender identity, or pregnancy, childbirth, or related medical conditions, including, but not limited to, lactation in educational programs and/or activities.
 TITLE IX REQUIREMENTS: